 08/05/2018 W6090/2017/1 New works approval granted.
-VV0090/2017/1 22/05/2019 Amendment Notice 1: increase the storage capacity for MCW from 200 to 400 tonnes. increase throughput from 1,000 tonnes per year to 2,000 tonnes per year; and authorise commissioning and time limited operation of the premises infrastructure.
+22/05/2019 Amendment Notice 1: Increase the storage capacity for MCW from 200 to 400 toppage tonnes. tonnes per vear: and authorise commissioning and time limited operation of the premises infrastructure.
 10/01/2020 Amendment to increase the storage capacity for MCW and stabilised mercury sulphide from 400 to 500 tonnes at any one time.
-20/04/2021 Amendment to extend the expiry date by 18 months, to allow for completion of commissioning (this amendment).
-7/01/2022 Works approval holder-initiated amendment to: include Sea Container Storage Area within premises boundary; reflect as constructed the carbon filtration scrubbers; reword mercury stabilisation infrastructure name; specify maximum amount of waste stored on site at any one time; specify storage and disposal options for treated mercury waste (elemental mercury sludge); and allow for storage of overflow MCW in sea containers.
-04/08/2022 Works approval holder-initiated amendment to remove Sea Container Storage Area (Part F of Lot 101 on Deposited Plan 73740) from premises boundary and extend works approval duration 31/07/2023 Works Approval Holder initiated amendment to extend the duration of the Works Approval from 7/11/2023 to 7/11/2024 and to allow installation and operation of a prefabricated mercury stabilisation unit at the premises.
-24/08/2023 Transfer of Works Approval from BMT Australia Pty Ltd to Ecocycle Pty Ltd 04/06/2024 Works approval-initiated amendment to extend the expiry date by six months to 7 May 2025.
-17/07/2024 Department initiated amendment to increase storage time of mercury from 6 to 12 months.
-05/05/2025 Works approval holder-initiated amendment to: install a Battery-in-Device-Shredder (BIDS), Batch Distiller (BD), Mercury Conversion Unit (MCU) and Mercury Fine Distiller (MFD), construct a weighbridge at the premises. remove Mercury Treatment Plant, Mobile Mercury Stabilisation Unit (MMSU) and Activated Carbon Filtration System from works approval. remove commissioned infrastructure and equipment documented in Construction Compliance Report from works approval.
-Includes department-initiated amendment to extend the expiry date of the works approval to 2026
+20/04/2021 - Amendment to extend the expiry date by 18 months, to allow for completion of commissioning (this amendment) - Works approval holder-initiated amendment to: include Sea Container Storage Area within premises boundary: • reflect as constructed the carbon filtration scrubbers; 7/01/2022 reword mercury stabilisation infrastructure name; specify maximum amount of waste stored on site at any one time; specify storage and disposal options for treated mercury waste (elemental mercury sludge); and - allow for storage of overflow MCW in sea containers.
+Works approval holder initiated amondment to remove Sea Container Storage Area (Part F of Lot 101 on Deposited 04/08/2022 Plan 73740) from premises boundary and extend works approval duration Works Approval Holder initiated amendment to extend the 31/07/2023 duration of the Works Approval from 7/11/2023 to 7/11/2024 mercury stabilisation unit at the premises.
+24/00/2022 Transfer of Works Approval from BMT Australia Pty Ltd to 24/08/2023 Ecocycle Pty Ltd 04/06/2024 Works approval-initiated amendment to extend the expiry - date by six months to 7 May 2025.
+17/07/2024 mercury from 6 to 12 months Works approval holder-initiated amendment to: • install a Battery-in-Device-Shredder (BIDS), Batch Distiller (BD), Mercury Conversion Unit (MCU) and Mercury Fine Distiller (MFD), construct a weighbridge at the premises. remove Mercury Treatment Plant, Mobile Mercury 05/05/0005 Stabilisation Unit (MMSU) and Activated Carbon 05/05/2025 Filtration System from works approval. remove commissioned infrastructure and equipment documented in Construction Compliance Report from works approval. expiry date of the works approval to 2026